johnodonnell123/johnodonnell123.github.io/pages/page_EDA.md

 This is a pre-defined plotting function I have created, which can be found in the notebook.

 We start by defining our two DataFrames we want to use for input (which allows us to filter the data up front), then pass them as arguments to our function along with other options such as `material` and `cumulative` (boolean).

+This function is capable of handling different streams (oil/water/gas), cumulative or month values, as well as cumulative AND monthly values (shown later).

 ```python
 df9 = df_header[df_header['Current_Operator'].str.contains('XTO')].sample(8)